G – Definition of Ailments

 – Glucagon – Pancreatic hormone that increases blood glucose levels.

-– Glucocorticoid – Adrenal cortex hormone that affects salt and water metabolism and stimulates conversion of noncarbohydrates to carbohydrates.
+– Glucocorticoid – Adrenal cortex hormone that affects salt and water and stimulates conversion of noncarbohydrates to carbohydrates.

 – Glucose – A simple sugar that is the principal source of energy for the body's cells.
 A monosaccharide that is found in the blood and is one of the body's primary energy sources.
 A simple sugar which is an important energy source in living organisms and is a component of many carbohydrates.